ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 ### Run eslint

-Run the `npm run lint` command to check if there are any remaining issues that need to be fixed.
+Run the `npm run lint` command to see if there are any remaining problems that need to be fixed.

 ### Update imports to the `ckeditor5` package

 <info-box error>
-	This step is only required if you want to drop support for the old installation methods.
-If you want to keep supporting the old installation methods, you can skip this step.
+	This step is only required if you want to stop supporting the old installation methods.
+If you want to continue to support the old installation methods, you can skip this step.
 </info-box>

-If in the package generator CLI you chose to only support the new installation methods, you have to update all imports from `ckeditor5/src/*` and `@ckeditor/ckeditor5-*` to `ckeditor5`.
+If you have chosen to only support the new installation methods in the package generator CLI, you will need to update all imports from `ckeditor5/src/*` and `@ckeditor/ckeditor5-*` to `ckeditor5`.

 ```diff
 - import { Plugin } from 'ckeditor5/src/core.js';